Turtley12/saucedacity.github.io/index.md

 # Saucedacity

 A free, open source audio editor based on Audacity.
-Saucedacity has the same features as Audacity in addition to using the same project format.
-However, we've removed the autoupdater and telemetry that originally came with Audacity.
-We're more than just that, though.
+Saucedacity has the same features as Audacity except any networking and we have improvements.

 # Screenshot
 [![](saucedacity.png)](saucedacity.png)